 Might the best way to avoid having a search engine avoid mislabel your web pages as search engine spam be to focus upon building quality content on the pages of your site?

 It probably is, but it doesn’t hurt to look at what the search engines say on these topics, which is a good reason to keep up with patent filings and papers that are published by the search engines.
+A Recent patent about Webspam Classification is worth looking at.

 Good SEO and Bad SEO Techniques

-Ideally, Search Engine Optimization (SEO) involves building a strong technical and informational foundation for a Web site so that all visitors, including search engines, can easily navigate through web pages and find content that fulfill informational and other needs of visitors who want to find what the site has to offer.
+Ideally, Search Engine Optimization (SEO) involves building a strong technical and informational foundation for a Web site so that all visitors, including search engines, can easily navigate through web pages and find content that fulfills informational and other needs of visitors who want to find what the site has to offer.

 This means that effective SEO work on the pages of such a site would aim at improving the quality and content of those pages, focusing upon words and information that searchers would expect to see upon the pages, and that searchers would use in queries to find the pages of the site when searching at a search engine.